IBM/aspera-cli/docs/README.erb.md

 **Webhook endpoint URI** : `http://host.containers.internal:8080/processing/script1.sh`

-Then the postprocessing script executed will be `/opt/scripts/script1.sh`.
+Then the post-processing script executed will be `/opt/scripts/script1.sh`.

 ### Faspex 5: Faspex 4 Gateway

 > **Note:** This is not a feature for production.
 It's provided for testing only.

-For legacy faspex client applications that use the `send` API (only) of Faspex v4, the command `gateway` provides the capability to present an API compatible with Faspex 4, and it will call the Faspex 5 API.
+For legacy Faspex client applications that use the `send` API (only) of Faspex v4, the command `gateway` provides the capability to present an API compatible with Faspex 4, and it will call the Faspex 5 API.

 It takes a single argument which is the URL at which the gateway will be located (locally):